OUC-VAS/TSOM/README.md

 paper

 ## 🪧 Introduction
-[WACV 2025(Oral)]This is the official implementation of *Texture, Shape and Order Matter:
+This is the official implementation of *Texture, Shape and Order Matter:
 A New Transformer Design for Sequential DeepFake Detection*.
 In this paper ,we describe a new Transformer design, called TSOM, by exploring three perspectives: Texture, Shape, and Order of Manipulations.
 Extensive experimental results demonstrate that our method outperforms others by a large margin, highlighting the superiority of our method.